 Remember that the audio is also a very important part of your video production and you may have to record voiceover, sound effects, or find music which sets the tone for your video.

 Lastly, you will assemble the collected video and audio clips into your final video using an editing program.

-You can also use the Video Recording Room on the first floor of Lied Library to record your production.
+The Video Production Studio is located on the first floor of Lied Library.
 You can find information on the equipment available, making a reservation, and booking a consultation to get help on the University Libraries' Multimedia webpage.
-Access this page via the link below.

-There is a binder in the video recording room that walks you through the process of creating and saving a video with the equipment located in the room.
+There is a Studio binder in the Video Production Studio that walks you through the process of creating and saving a video with the equipment located in the room.

 However, you can also find these documents linked below.